 Thinking back on the trip planning process, there were a lot of unanswered questions that I wish I knew beforehand so let me spill everything I know about the game lodge to either help you make a decision to stay here for an upcoming trip or to help inform you of what to expect and help you prepare for your vacation.

 Table Of Contents

 ABOUT THE LODGE

 For those that don’t know too much about Elephant Plains, this is a game lodge located within the Sabi Sands Game Reserve.
 Why this is important is because Sabi Sand is directly adjacent to one of Africa’s largest game reserves, Kruger National Park, which is home to a high density of wild animals including the Big 5.
-More importantly, the fence that was there to divide the grounds was dropped 1993 so animals are able to roam freely.
+More importantly, the fence that was there to divide the grounds was dropped in 1993 so animals are now able to roam freely.
 There are currently 23 private lodges on this piece of land including Elephant Plains.